Tag Archives: learning disabilities

 “Would you play it for me, so that I can hear what it’s supposed to sound like?”
 I asked.

-After we switched places he was taller than me again.
+After we switched places, he was taller than me again.
 The music changed him; it had the power to lighten him.
 The always proper Mr. Lanza would be slumping again with the turn of a new page.
-My random jabs at the organ keys, my wandering eyes over the foreign lines and notes weighed him down.
-Biding my timing, I waited for that pointer to slap the page, a sure sign of his growing irritation for his unteachable student.
+My random jabs at the organ keys, my wandering eyes over the foreign lines and notes, weighed him down.
+Biding my time, I waited for his pointer to slap the page, a sure sign of his growing irritation with his unteachable student.

 “Mr. Lanza?”

 “Yes, Miss Emily?”
-He asked, his question was more of a sign of exhaustion.
+He asked,his question was more of a sigh of exhaustion.

 “Could we maybe play at the piano?”

-Beneath his large caterpillar like eye brows, his gaze slid from me to the piano then back to me.
+Beneath his large, caterpillar-like eyebrows, his gaze slid from me to the piano and then back to me.

 Did he know that this was an effort to distract?